GoogleCloudPlatform/webapp2/docs/tutorials/gettingstarted/index.rst

 .. note::
-   This tutorial is a port from the official Python `Getting Started <http://code.google.com/appengine/docs/python/gettingstarted/>`_ guide from Google App Engine.
-It was created by the App Engine team and adapted by Rodrigo Moraes.
-It is licensed under the Creative Commons Attribution 3.0 License.
+   This tutorial is a port from the official Python `Getting Started <http://code.google.com/appengine/docs/python/gettingstarted/>`_ guide from Google App Engine, created by the App Engine team and licensed under the Creative Commons Attribution 3.0 License.